g-despot/social-network-analyzer/README.md

 # Social Netowrk Analyzer

-This app implements custom **Node2Vec** and **DeepWalk** algorithms which are evaluated using link prediction and node classification tasks.
+This app implements custom **Node2Vec** and **DeepWalk** algorithms which are evaluated using link prediction, node classification and community detection tasks.

 ## Prerequisites